 Christina Andersen is of counsel in the New York office of Gibson, Dunn & Crutcher and a member of Gibson Dunn’s Employee Benefits and Executive Compensation practice group.
-Ms. Andersen advises public and privately held companies on the executive compensation, employee benefits and labor and employment-related aspects of a wide range of complex corporate transactions.
+She advises public and privately held companies on the executive compensation, employee benefits and labor and employment-related aspects of a wide range of complex corporate transactions.

-Ms. Andersen frequently authors publications on executive compensation and human capital management matters.
+She frequently authors publications on executive compensation and human capital management matters.

-Ms. Andersen is admitted to practice law in the state of New York and in the Southern and Eastern Districts of New York.
+She is admitted to practice law in the state of New York and in the Southern and Eastern Districts of New York.

 Yale University - 2009 Juris Doctor